Introduction

 Vendor-agnostic and cross-border collaboration

-In many cross-border enterprise deployments, teams should assess jurisdiction-specific legal and contractual constraints, such as transfer mechanisms, localization obligations, and auditability requirements, and align identity architecture accordingly.
+In cross-border enterprise deployments, teams should assess jurisdiction-specific legal and contractual constraints, such as transfer mechanisms, localization obligations, and auditability requirements, and align identity architecture accordingly.
 Protocol design should not assume one cloud, one identity provider, or one legal region.

 1. Keep protocol contracts jurisdiction-neutral and policy-driven.